iMakedonsky/drf-autodocs/README.md

         url(r'^', include('drf_autodocs.urls')),
     ]

 That's already enough for swagger-like docs, result available on

 `localhost:8000/docs/`

-If you want some more features, read below.
+If you want functional views support and some more features, read below.

 # Usage

+### Class-Based views
 Say you have a view like this:
 ```python
 class BookReadUpdateHandler(RetrieveUpdateAPIView):